 What to expect when visiting Cape Cod

-Cape Cod, also known as just the Cape, stretches out into the Atlantic Ocean from the southeastern corner of Massachusetts.
+Cape Cod, or just the Cape, stretches out into the Atlantic Ocean from the southeastern corner of Massachusetts.
 In a heavily populated area of the United States, just roughly an hour from Boston, the peninsula has managed to remain untouched.

-Above all, it’s the peaceful and friendly ambience that defines a Cape Cod vacation.
+Above all, it’s the peaceful and friendly ambience that defines Cape Cod.
 As soon as you cross Cape Cod Canal from the mainland, you start to feel recharged.

-Everywhere from the base of the peninsula to the Outer Cape tip, there’s stunning Atlantic surroundings to admire.
+Everywhere from the base of the peninsula to the Outer Cape tip, there are stunning Atlantic surroundings to admire.
 However, Cape Cod National Seashore is the part that best captures the timeless landscape on the peninsula.

-In addition to the Atlantic nature, the peninsula’s historic seaside towns add a dimension when you vacation in Cape Cod.
+In addition to the Atlantic nature, the peninsula’s historic seaside towns add a dimension.
 Among the 15 welcoming Cape Cod towns, it’s incredibly hard to pick a favorite.

 Cape Cod areas and towns

 Cape Cod is divided into four areas: Upper Cape, Mid Cape, Lower Cape and Outer Cape.
 The Upper Cape is the area located closest to the mainland, and the Outer Cape is the part furthest away.
-Together the peninsula’s areas are home to 15 charming seaside towns to get to know on your Cape Cod vacation.
+Together the peninsula’s areas are home to 15 charming seaside towns to get to know.

 In the very western part of Cape Cod, you find the bridge connections to the Massachusetts mainland.
 The towns Bourne, Sandwich, Falmouth and Mashpee are located in the Upper Cape.

-Most notably the Upper Cape and Falmouth is where you find the quickest ferry connection to Martha’s Vineyard.
-With a travel time of just 35 minutes across the Vineyard Sound, the nearby island is within very easy reach on a Cape Cod vacation.
+Most notably, the Upper Cape and Falmouth is where you find the quickest ferry connection to Martha’s Vineyard.
+It just takes 35 minutes across the Vineyard Sound, meaning day trips are highly feasible.